karllark/dust_extinction/docs/dust_extinction/dev_model.rst

 BaseExtRvModel
 ==============

-The :class:`~dust_extinction.BaseExtRvModel` provides the base model for all the ``dust_extinction`` models that are depending on `Rv` only.  `Rv` is the ratio of absolute to selective extinction (i.e., R(V) = A(V)/E(B-V)).
+The :class:`~dust_extinction.baseclasses.BaseExtRvModel` provides the base model for all the ``dust_extinction`` models that are depending on `Rv` only.  `Rv` is the ratio of absolute to selective extinction (i.e., R(V) = A(V)/E(B-V)).